Student Organization Standards

 - Formal rules of evidence will not apply.
 Legal counsel will not be permitted to participate in the hearing.
 The advisory board will provide its recommendations to the Director or other designated University official within two working days after the hearing.
 The Director or other designated University official can accept, reject or modify the recommendation.

-- When an alleged violation by a student organization also involves conduct of any student in violation of the Student Code of Conduct, referral may be made to the Student Discipline System.
+- When an alleged violation by a student organization also involves conduct of any student in violation of the Code of Student Conduct, referral may be made to the Student Discipline System.
 Such referral will not preclude sanctions against the organization as outlined above.

 - For organizational violations, generally the aim of any response to such violations will be to preserve the integrity of the group and educate the group or individuals involved.
-Violations of Student Organization Standards and sanctions imposed by the Center for Student Programs or advisory boards will not become part of any individual’s student record.
+Violations of Student Organization Standards and sanctions imposed by the Center for Student Engagement or advisory boards will not become part of any individual’s student record.

 Questions about this and other policies or programs regarding student organizations may be addressed to: